officialchrisdigital/officialchrisdigital/README.md

 - 👋 Hi, I’m @officialchrisdigital
-- 👀 I’m passionate about Web Development, Mobile App Development and UI/UX Design
+- 👀 I’m a freelance web developer, mobile app developer and ui/ux design expert
 - 🌱 I’m currently helping business owners build responsive websites and mobile apps for their brands
 - 💞️ I’m looking to collaborate on Web Development to learn and grow as a developers
 - 📫 You can reach out to me through this link 👉 https://linktr.ee/officialchrisdigital